estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## Filters use the action prop

+- So we have our custom RouterSelect, and we start adding custom behavior to it.
 - Now we can actually add our custom behavior in any way we want, and the naming will tell us what to expect.
 - I just have a bunch of random libraries I wanna try to demonstrate the possibilities.
 - Customize loading bar: add loading bar, onSelect start progress, action end.
 We know that the onSelect is triggered right away, where the load complete is when the transition is complete.